Chowkham

 Chowkham is a Tehsil in the Indian state of Arunachal Pradesh.
-Lohit is the name of the district that contains Tehsil Chowkham.
+Chowkham was part of Lohit district until 2014 and after that became part of the new Namsai district.

-Chowkham is located 20 km towards West of District headquarters Tezu.
+Chowkham is located 20 km West of Tezu.
 It is 286 km from State capital Itanagar towards West.
 It is one of the 60 constituencies of Legislative Assembly of Arunachal Pradesh.
 Name of current MLA (October-2016) of this constituency is Chow Tewa Mein.